Elementary School Summer Programs

 - Assistant Instructor: Kadee Christensen

 - Monday-Thursday, 9 a.m. to 12:30 p.m. (no early drop off or late pickup services available)

-- June 11 - July 26 (No camp on July 4; camp is Monday, Wednesday, Thursday that week).
+- June 11 - August 2 (No camp on July 4 or 5.
+Camp is Monday and Tues only that week).

 - Instructors: one.Soccer School professional staff

 - July 23 - 27

 - Monday-Friday: Times for each camp available at our website

 - Price varies depending on camp selection.

 nito Soccer Academy (boys & girls - ages 6 to 17)

 The nito soccer curriculum is carefully and specifically designed to emphasize, teach and improve these crucial facets of the game of soccer: footwork, ball control, speed, agility, technique, shooting and tactics.
 The game of soccer is fundamentally about a player’s ability to control the soccer ball under pressure in a competitive environment.
 To be effective and efficient in obtaining maximum success in the challenging situations of the game, players needs to improve these skills.
 Join us for one or both of these camps and take you game to the next level.
 To register for the camp, click here.